waldenblue/naosei1456/README.md

 ### Repository.

-It has the business-logic, knowns WHERE to ask for the data, it is the entry point of the **DATA** layer and acts as single source of trut
+It has the business-logic, knowns WHERE to ask for the data, it is the entry point of the **DATA** layer and acts as single source of truth for the **DOMAIN** layer.
+May contain 1-N data sources.

+I.e in the App, `CoinRepository` is subscribed t